aakash-dec7/Transformers/README.md

 * **Evaluation Metrics**: Supports BLEU score evaluation for translation quality.

 ## Dataset
-The dataset used for training consists of paired sentences in English and French.
+The dataset used for training consists of paired sentences in English and Spanish.
 Data Preprocessing includes:
 * Adding special tokens (`<sos>` and `<eos>`) to target sentences.
 * Tokenization and padding of sentences to a maximum length.